WeilJimmer/ThemeBrowserExtension/README.md

 # Installation

-## Chrome / Chromium-based browsers
-[Chrome Web Store Link (soon)]

-## Manual installation:
-1. Download the desired theme zip file from the collection below
-2. Extract the zip file to a local folder
-3. Open Chrome and navigate to chrome://extensions/
-4. Enable "Developer mode" (toggle in the top-right)
-5. Click "Load unpacked" and select the extracted theme folder

-## Other browsers
-Support for Firefox and other browsers coming soon!

 ## Available Themes
 Each theme is available in Full HD resolution (1920×1080), with select themes also available in 4K resolution (3840×2160).

 | Theme | Preview | Description |